SLUCHABLUB/daur/README.md

 ## Implementations

-The root crate is just a library from to a UI can be attached.
+The root crate is just a library to which a UI can be attached.
 There is currently only one first-party implementation:

 - `daur-tui` using `ratatui` to create a terminal interface